Supervisor/supervisor/README.txt

   program's "environment" configuration stanza.
 See "Subprocess Environment" below.

-  'identifier' -- The identifier for this supervisor server, used by the RPC interface.
+  'identifier' -- The identifier for this supervisor process, used by the RPC interface.
 Default: 'supervisor'.

 Configuration File '[supervisorctl]' Section Settings